lawrennd/old_talks/README.md

 Talks from Neil Lawrence

-To create talks from these files you need to access the python package `maketalk`.
+To create talks from these files you need to access the python package `makemd`.

 You can install that with

 ```
-pip install git+git://github.com/lawrennd/maketalk.git
+pip install git+git://github.com/lawrennd/makemd.git
 ```

 The talks folder is organized as follows.